 BMW’s 700, another rear-engined car, had just been introduced when the Prinz’s design was being finalized.
 Disturbed by this similarity and inspired by a board member’s recent trip to the U.S., where the Corvair had also been recently introduced, Luthe experimented with the addition of a ridge entirely surrounding the perimeter of the car, which resulted in the design we see above–no small feat for an inexpensive car so advanced in its planning stages.
 Of course, the Prinz was more than a mere rip-off of the Corvair, but its influence is distinctly obvious.

 NSU, hoping to break out of its role as a maker of economy cars, began experimenting with that relic of futures past, the Wankel engine.
 As a way to get the first versions of their new engine onto the road, NSU created the Wankel Spider, a rare car even when new, built on the Prinz’s chassis.
 As the first production car with a rotary engine, it wasn’t cheap for its time, and Luthe’s styling reflects the corresponding need to justify its price.
-While perhaps his least distinguished design, with influences from Loewy and Pininfarina, its very clean detailing and deference to prevailing attitudes are an excellent depiction of his sensitivity as a stylist.
-Luthe didn’t allow his talent to cloud his good judgement and as such, the results of his labor always demonstrated good taste.
+While perhaps his least distinguished design, with influences from Loewy and Pininfarina, its very clean detailing and deference to prevailing attitudes demonstrate his sensitivity as a stylist.

 Designed around a small Wankel engine with the goal of accommodating a full load of passengers and cargo, the low nose and high decklid dominate the shape of the car, along with the very large six-light greenhouse.